Cheri Beasley: Appellate court

 In 2008, Beasley was elected to the North Carolina Court of Appeals, defeating incumbent Douglas McCullough by a 15-point margin.
 In that election, she became the first Black woman to win election to statewide office in North Carolina without first being appointed by a governor.
 In December 2012, after four years on the Court of Appeals, Beasley was appointed to the North Carolina Supreme Court by Governor Beverly Perdue, filling the vacancy created by Justice Patricia Timmons-Goodson's retirement.
 She was elected to a full eight-year term in 2014.

 On February 12, 2019, Governor Roy Cooper appointed Beasley to the position of chief justice after Mark Martin retired, making her the first African-American woman to serve as chief justice of the North Carolina Supreme Court.

 Beasley ran for a full term as chief justice in the 2020 election, losing by 401 votes to Associate Justice Paul Martin Newby.
 After leaving office, she joined McGuireWoods as a partner in the law firm's Raleigh office.

 2022 U.S. Senate campaign

 In February 2021, various media outlets reported that Beasley was considering running in the 2022 U.S. Senate election in North Carolina.
 The News & Observer reported in March 2021 that Beasley had decided to enter the race for the Senate seat being vacated by retiring Senator Richard Burr.
-She launched her campaign on April 27, 2021.
-On May 17, she won the Democratic primary election.
-She lost the general election to Republican nominee Ted Budd.
+She launched her campaign on April 27, 2021, and on May 17, she won the Democratic primary election.
+She lost the general election on November 8 to Republican nominee Ted Budd.
+Beasley became the second black nominee who lost a seat in the U.S. Senate since Harvey Gantt who was defeated on the other senate seat by Jesse Helms twice in 1990 and 1996.